thomas-br/open-nello/docs/README.md

 | `2` | Actime time-window opening mode <br> Automatic opening after a short delay|
 | `3` | Regular operation mode. <br> No automatic opening |

-## Intercom Configuration Values

-All supported intercom models and its configuration values are available to the author of this project and will be added to this documentation soon.

-`// TODO`

-## Simplified State Diagram

-A simplified state diagram is planned to illustrate the message flows further

-`// TODO`

 ## Firmware Patching

 ### General